 Simple home remodeling projects shouldn’t take weeks as a professional passes in and out of your home.
 Fortunately, there are many DIY remodel projects you can begin and complete in as little as a few hours.
-If you need a few ideas for easy home renovation projects that won’t eat up your time, we’ve got you covered.
+If you need a few ideas for easy home remodeling projects that won’t eat up your time, we’ve got you covered.

 In the past, crown molding was installed where the ceiling and wall intersect to hide blemishes or material differences.
 Now, crown molding is a decorative finish that instantly elevates a room and drives up the home’s value.
 It’s also a seemingly small detail that leaves a lasting impression on guests.